fatihdeniz/mantis/README.md

 ## Usage

-To use the Mantis detection system, follow the steps below:
+To train a model, follow the steps below:

 ### 1. Import Required Libraries